CIRM Leadership

 Rafael Aguirre-Sacasa, JD, General Counsel

-Rafael has over 25 years of experience in corporate law and joins CIRM after seven years at Standard BioTools (formerly Fluidigm Corp).
-There, he provided worldwide commercial, strategic and transaction legal support for all functions of the NASDAQ-listed life science company.
+Rafael has over 25 years of experience in corporate law and joined CIRM after seven years at Standard BioTools (formerly Fluidigm Corp).
+There, he provided worldwide commercial, strategic, and transaction legal support for all functions of the NASDAQ-listed life science company.

-Prior to this role, he held a variety of management positions and provided legal support for a wide range of commercial, intellectual property and corporate matters at Teradici Corporation, PMC-Sierra, Inc., Autodesk, Hyperion solutions, Grupo Financiero and Xilinx Inc.
+Prior to this role, he held various management positions and provided legal support for a wide range of commercial, intellectual property, and corporate matters at Teradici Corporation, PMC-Sierra, Inc., Autodesk, Hyperion Solutions, Grupo Financiero, and Xilinx Inc.

-Rafael received his bachelor’s degree in history and government from Dartmouth College and law degree from the University of California-Hastings.
-As CIRM’s new General Counsel, Rafael will support the President, Board (ICOC), management and working groups on all legal matters affecting the agency.
+Rafael received his bachelor’s degree in history and government from Dartmouth College and a law degree from the University of California-Hastings.
+As CIRM’s new General Counsel, Rafael will support the President, Board (ICOC), management, and working groups on all legal matters affecting the agency.

-Rosa earned her PhD degree in neuroscience from the School of Medicine at Leeds University, UK.
-She also holds a BS in organic chemistry from the Central University of Barcelona.
+Rosa holds a PhD in neuroscience from the School of Medicine at Leeds University, UK, and a BS in organic chemistry from the Central University of Barcelona.

-Abla Creasey, PhD, Vice President of Therapeutics Development
+Abla Creasey, Vice President of Therapeutics and Strategic Infrastructure

-Jennifer Lewis is the Director of Grants & Operations at CIRM leading the Grants Management and Information Technology functions for the agency.
-In this role she provides strategic operational and policy direction, ensures awardee funding is monitored and in compliance with appropriate regulations, identifies opportunities to streamline processes and enhance portfolio reporting, and oversees technology solutions to enable CIRM operations to work in a collaborative and fast-paced environment.
+Jennifer Lewis is the Vice President of Operations at CIRM leading the Grants Management, Finance, and Information Technology functions for the agency.
+In this role, she provides strategic operational and policy direction, ensures awardee funding is monitored and in compliance with appropriate regulations, identifies opportunities to streamline processes and enhance portfolio reporting, and oversees technology solutions to enable CIRM operations to work in a collaborative and fast-paced environment.

-Before joining CIRM, Jennifer was a senior member of the program team at the Stuart Foundation where she made funding recommendations, created grantee communications, and developed system and process enhancements.
-Jennifer’s experience has focused on operational roles spanning the philanthropic, nonprofit, private and government sectors.
-She also has had experience in organizational development, project management, and financial analysis.
+Before joining CIRM, Jennifer was a senior member of the program team at the Stuart Foundation, where she made funding recommendations, created grantee communications, and developed system and process enhancements.
+Jennifer’s experience has focused on operational roles spanning the philanthropic, nonprofit, private, and government sectors.
+She also has experience in organizational development, project management, and financial analysis.

 Jennifer received a Bachelor of Hospitality Administration from Boston University and holds a Master of Public Administration from the University of Illinois at Chicago.

-Shyam joined CIRM in late 2016, initially as part of Dr. Sambrano’s Portfolio Development & Review team where he managed the application, review and approval processes for Discovery, Translational and Clinical Programs.
-Prior to CIRM, Shyam was CEO and Chief Science Officer for NanoNerve, Inc., where he and his team developed tissue engineered medical devices for tissue regeneration.
-He was also on the teaching faculty in Bioengineering at the University of California, Berkeley, where he taught undergraduate and graduate courses in biomaterials, stem cells and tissue engineering and medical device development.
+Shyam joined CIRM in late 2016, initially as part of Dr. Sambrano’s Portfolio Development & Review team, where he managed the review and approval processes for CIRM’s Discovery, Translational, and Clinical Programs.
+Prior to CIRM, Shyam led NanoNerve, Inc., where he and the team developed tissue-engineered medical devices for tissue regeneration.
+He was also on the teaching faculty in Bioengineering at the University of California, Berkeley, where he taught undergraduate and graduate courses in biomaterials, stem cells and tissue engineering, and medical device development.

-Shyam received a B.S. in Bioengineering from the University of California, Berkeley, and a Ph.D. in Bioengineering from the Universities of California Berkeley & San Francisco.
+Shyam received a BS in Bioengineering from the University of California, Berkeley, and a PhD in Bioengineering from the Universities of California, Berkeley, and San Francisco.

 Gil Sambrano, PhD, Vice President of Portfolio Development and Review

-Gil Zambrano, Director of Portfolio Development and ReviewGil is the Vice President of Portfolio Dvelopment and Review and leads the team responsible for selecting the highest quality stem cell-based projects for CIRM funding from Discovery to Clinical programs.
-His team builds and cultivates a world class team of expert reviewers and directs a rigorous review process through the governing board-appointed Grants Working Group (GWG).
+Gil Zambrano, Director of Portfolio Development and ReviewGil is the Vice President of Portfolio Development and Review and leads the team responsible for selecting the highest-quality stem cell-based projects for CIRM funding, from Discovery to Clinical programs.
+His team builds and cultivates a world-class team of expert reviewers and directs a rigorous review process through the governing board-appointed Grants Working Group (GWG).

 Koren Temple-Perry, Senior Director, Marketing & Communications